MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/auth/xal.md

 ms.localizationpriority: medium
 ---

-# Authentication for Mobile Projects Using XAL
+# Authentication for Mobile Projects

 The Xbox Live Authentication Library (XAL) is a cross-platform authentication platform for Xbox Live.